elroei/currency-view-dashboard/README.md

 - **Supported:** USD, EUR, GBP, ILS (Israeli Shekel)
 - All wallet operations and balances support ILS natively.
 - **Live exchange rates** are fetched from the backend and displayed in the dashboard.
+- **Currency Exchange:**
+  - The dashboard features a unified card for **Quick Deposit** and **Currency Exchange**.
+  - Instantly convert between currencies in your wallet using the latest available rate.
+  - **Exchange rate logic:**
+    - The backend fetches rates for the last 5 days from the Bank of Israel API.
+    - The most recent available rate (starting from today, going backwards) is used for conversions.
+    - If no rate is found in the last 5 days, the conversion fails gracefully.
+    - The confirmation popup before conversion shows the exact date of the rate being used.
 - **Historical Exchange Rates:**
   - The dashboard displays a chart of historical rates (USD/EUR/GBP to ILS) for the last 3 months.
   - The most recent historical rate is used for equivalent value calculations, ensuring consistency across the dashboard.